MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-planner-component.md

 # How to turn off the Planner component for your organization

 ## What is the Planner component?
-The Planner component allows users to view and edit Planner plans as a Loop component in the same way that they can view and edit plans in the Planner web app.
-It's available in the Loop app and in Microsoft apps that support Loop, for example, in Outlook and Teams.
+The Planner component will allow users to view and edit Planner plans as a Loop component in the same way that they can view and edit plans in the Planner web app.
+It will be available in the Loop app and in Microsoft apps that support Loop, for example, in Outlook and Teams.

-In the Loop app, for example, users can paste the URL for a plan into a Loop page.
+In the Loop app, for example, users will be able to paste the URL for a plan into a Loop page.
 Once pasted, it renders Planner UX inline in that page so that they can view and edit that plan.

 > [!NOTE]
-> The Planner component is a new feature that may not be available in every Microsoft app that supports Loop yet.
+> The Planner component is a new feature that has not shipped yet.

 ## How do I turn off the Planner component for my organization?
 The Planner component can be disabled via the **View and edit Planner plans with the Planner Loop component** cloud policy setting.
 This policy setting controls whether users can view and edit Planner plans as a Loop component in the Loop app and in Microsoft apps that support Loop.
 See [Overview of Cloud Policy service for Microsoft 365](/deployoffice/admincenter/overview-cloud-policy) for steps to configure cloud policies.